| Feedback |

 Getting Access database query values from a form

-It is often sufficient to use query parameters to prompt a user to enter variables at run time.
+Query parameters can be configured to prompt a user to enter variables at run time.
 Simple dialog boxes can ask for numbers or text which can be used in a query as criteria or as temporary run-time field values.
 Sometimes however it may be helpful to have a more versatile and sophisticated method of collecting the variables.
-Using an Access form will allow text fields with default values, option groups, drop down lists and enable some reasonableness checking on the responses before the query is generated.
+An Access form can contain text fields with default values, option groups, drop down lists and enable some reasonableness checking on the responses before the query is generated.

 a form named 'fqp' which supplies values to a query